bwann/homelab/blade.md

 ![Reset switch mount](./img/16932150146_86a586bd91_z.jpg)

-For mounting the motherboard to the blade, I run machine screws (size #8 I think?) through the bottom of the blade, and thread on a couple of nuts to make a crude standoff.
-The motherboard goes over the four screws and a final nut holds it down.

-Likewise for each hard drive I run a machine screw (#8 x 1/2"?) through the underside of the blade, thread on a couple of nuts, and then run the screw into the bottom of the hard drive.
-I stand the hard drive about a quarter inch off the blade so air can circulate around it.
+For each hard drive I run four machine screw (#8 x 1/2") up through the underside of the blade, like for the motherboard.
+Here I thread on a single nut, then run the screw up into the bottom of the hard drive a few turns.
+The nut is then tightened down against the blade surface so it holds the hard drive about a quarter inch off the blade so air can circulate around it.

-For 2.5" drives, I think they need #6 screws.
+For 2.5" drives, I think they need #6 1/2" screws.

 ![Standoffs](./img/7271914716_f9f48f5739_z.jpg)

 The blades can handle either 2x 3.5" hard drives, 2x 2.5" hard drive/SSDs,
 or 3x 2.5" HDD/SSDs.

-For the three drive configuration, they're in a "V" configuration.
+The 3x 2.5" HDD/SSD configuration is a new design, I realized I had space on the board to fit an extra drive so provide it as an option.
+In the laser cutter patterns they're in a "V" layout.
 I figure this is better for heat/airflow and makes it easier to get at the nuts underneath the drives.

 ![Three drive config](./img/46835037641_474b8214e9_z.jpg)